Windows 10: Release date, price, and everything you need to know

 - Microsoft emphasised that this version of Windows is tuned for devices under 8 inches, and it's designed to go with the PC version.
 It'll have universal apps as well as deep Skype integration.

 Yes.
 You can say "Hey, Cortana" to bring up Cortana on a PC or tablet.
-She knows 7 languages now and can do impersonations like Yoda from the Star Wars space opera.
+She knows 7 languages now and can do impersonations like Yoda from the Star Wars.
 She also has a home on the taskbar, located in the new search box.

 You can ask questions out-loud, and Cortana will answer by serving up relevant results.
-(Example questions: "Do I need a coat tomorrow?" or "How much is tuition at UCLA?")
+(Example: "Do I need a coat tomorrow?" or "How much is tuition at UCLA?")
 Alternatively, you can type commands into Cortana via the search box.

 Cortana has integrated search capability, meaning she can search your hard drive and OneDrive to bring up things like Powerpoint slides, specifics apps, or photos from a certain month.
 She can send emails for you.

-Cortana is built into Spartan, and you can access her from address bar.
-She will serve up search results.
-She can also get Yelp reviews, book a reservation, pull up menu items at a restaurant, give directions, etc.
+Cortana in Edge can also get Yelp reviews, book a reservation, pull up menu items at a restaurant, give directions, etc.